isomerpages/govtech-corp/media/technews/_posts/2017-05-02-post-What we learnt from GovTech's interview with Dr Janil Puthucheary.md

 should be.</p>
 <p>“What we want is a process of evolution over time.
 If there’s a city in
-the world where there is optimal use of technology, to improve and lift the experience, it’s here in Singapore."</p>
+the world where there is optimal use of technology, to improve and lift the experience, it’s here in Singapore.”</p>
-<p>“It’s not a short term thing.
-It’s a long-term outcome."</p>
+<p>“It’s not a short-term thing.
+It’s a long-term outcome.”</p>
-<h3>Multiple Government Portfolios: A feature, not a bug.
-And there’s a big benefit.</h3>
+<h3>5.
+Multiple Government Portfolios: A Feature, not a Bug</h3>
 <p>Dr Janil also shared about juggling multiple portfolios.</p>
 <p>“The way that junior political office holders have multiple roles in our
 system is a feature, not a bug.
 It’s by design!”, he quipped.</p>